ulasalyesil/dezign-brief/README.md

 You can clone this repo if you'd like.

-This website is created using Next.js and TailwindCSS.
+This website is created using Next.js, shadn/ui components and TailwindCSS.